-Guest host this week: Jeff Smith, New School professor and former Missouri State Senator
+Show hosted by Jeff Smith, New School professor and former Missouri State Senator

 Show produced by Katherine Caperton.

-Original Air Date: February 15, 2014 on SiriusXM “POTUS” Channel 124.
+Original Air Date: June 28, 2014 on SiriusXM “POTUS” Channel 124.

-Follow us on Twitter @Polioptics
+Follow us on Twitter @Polioptics.

 Listen to the show by clicking on the bar above.